 Children don’t choose sides and neither do we.
 We choose children.
 Thanks to you, whenever and wherever children are in crisis, Save the Children is there, working around the clock to meet children's unique health, education and protection needs – even in the most challenging, the most complex, the most controversial circumstances.

 In 2014, we provided assistance to over 10.6 million people during 103 humanitarian crises including armed conflicts, natural disasters, and the Ebola outbreak in West Africa.
-In total, over 4.8 million children and 5.8 million parents and adults benefitted from our work in 53 countries.
-Support Save the Children's mission and provide lifechanging relief to children worldwide.
+In total, over 4.8 million children and 5.8 million parents and adults benefited from our work in 53 countries.